zenml-io/zenml-projects/llm-lora-finetuning/README.md

 ### 👷 Combined feature engineering and finetuning pipeline

+> [!WARNING]
+> All steps of this pipeline have a `clean_gpu_memory(force=True)` at the beginning.
+This is used to ensure that the memory is properly cleared after previous steps.
+>
+> This functionality might affect other GPU processes running on the same environment, so if you don't want to clean the GPU memory between the steps, you can delete those utility calls from all steps.

 The easiest way to get started with just a single command is to run the finetuning pipeline with the `mistral_default_finetune.yaml` configuration file, which will do data preparation, model finetuning, evaluation with [Rouge](https://huggingface.co/spaces/evaluate-metric/rouge) and promotion:

 ```shell